 Navigate the viewport by holding the middle mouse button (scroll wheel) and moving the mouse.
 Holding ctrl will zoom and shift will pan.
-For camera object movement, the easiest way is to press “N” find the view section and check “lock camera to view”.
+For camera object movement, press “N”, find the view section and check “lock camera to view”.
 Then press “number pad 0” to go into camera view, move as with viewport navigation.

 Viewport is what we see through into the 3D world.
 A camera object shows how and what we render in our final image.
 The camera is a much more advanced concept compared to viewport navigation.

 Related content: 5 cool camera tricks in Blender 2.80

 To move around in the 3D world, we use rotate, pan, and zoom.
 Hold the middle mouse button while the mouse is in the 3D viewport and move the mouse to rotate around.
 Hold ctrl for zooming and shift for panning.

 When zooming and rotating, we do so in relation to an invisible point in space.
 We zoom in and out in relation to this point and rotate around that same point.

 Panning allows us to move the position we are viewing from, but it also moves the invisible point with the camera as we pan.

 There are other ways to move the invisible point.
 For instance, we can hold both shift+ctrl together with the middle mouse button pressed and move the mouse.
 This will move us through the viewport like zooming.
 But in this way the distance between the view and the invisible point will stay constant.
 We are not zooming towards a point, instead, pushing the point forward as we move the view back and forth.

 Sometimes we want to move the invisible point into a specific location where we want to work.
 This is easiest done by selecting an object and press the period on the number pad.
 This will zoom the view to the selection and move the point we zoom and rotate in relation to.